vasiapol/Kubernetes_Jenkins/Readme.md

 - The ability to run many more build plans in parallel.
 * Automatically replacing corrupted Jenkins instances.
 * Automatically spinning up and removing slaves based on need, which saves costs.

+## How to run
+### Prerequisites
+- Running kubernetes cluster (to deploy kubernetes cluster you can use .[Kubespray].(https://github.com/kubernetes-incubator/kubespray.git)